 We can receive Christ right now, by faith through prayer.
 Prayer is simply talking to God.
 God knows our hearts and is not so concerned with our words as He is with the attitude of our hearts.
 Here’s a suggested prayer:

-Lord Jesus, I want to know You personally.
-Thank You for dying on the cross for my sins.
-I open the door of my life to You and ask You to come in as my Savior and Lord.
+Lord Jesus, I want to know you personally.
+Thank you for dying on the cross for my sins.
+I open the door of my life to you and ask you to come in as my Savior and Lord.
 Take control of my life.
-Thank You for forgiving my sins and giving me eternal life.
+Thank you for forgiving my sins and giving me eternal life.
 Bring peace to my world this Christmas.
-Make me the kind of woman You want me to be.
+Make me the kind of person you want me to be.